-- Be sure water depth is OVER 12 FEET. - Do not use the slide if you weigh over 180lbs. - Use the slide at your own risk. - Do not slide head first. - Turn on the water to the slide lever located under the slide. - Please latch the gate and shut off the water valve when slide is not in use.
+- Be sure water depth is OVER 12 FEET.

+- Do not use the slide if you weigh over 180lbs.

+- Use the slide at your own risk.

+- Do not slide head first.

+- Turn on water pump at breaker panel

+- Turn on the water to the slide lever located under the slide OR switch located on the bottom/side of slide entrance

+- Please latch the gate and shut off the water valve when slide is not in use.